AndrewJBateman/ionic-react-firebase/README.md

 # Angular React Firebase

-App using Ionic with React to store data in a Firebase backend.
+* App using Ionic with React to store data in a Firebase backend.
+All code from tutorial by [codedamn](https://codedamn.com/)

 *** Note: to open web links in a new window use: _ctrl+click on link_**